edamontology/edam-sandbox/docs/iDNumericalDuplication.md

-# Duplicat use of numerical component of EDAM concept ID
+# Duplicate use of numerical component of EDAM concept ID

 **Problem:** The numerical component of an EDAM concept ID is duplicated in some other concept ID.